zhulibo93/loopback-next/docs/site/DataSource-generator.md

 - Install `@loopback/repository` and the connector package (if it's not a custom connector).
-- Create a file with the connector configuration as follows:
-  `/src/datasources/${dataSource.dataSourceName}.datasource.config.json`
-- Create a DataSource class which recieves the connector config using [Dependency Injection](Dependency-injection.md) as follows:
+- Create a DataSource class which receives the connector config using [Dependency Injection](Dependency-injection.md) as follows:
-  `/src/datasources/${dataSource.dataSourceName}.datasource.ts`
+  `/src/datasources/${dataSource.dataSourceName}.datasource.ts`.
+The connector
+  configuration provided via CLI is available via static property `defaultConfig`.
 - Update `/src/datasources/index.ts` to export the newly created DataSource class.